 ROOTS, designed for first grade, incorporates many visuals, songs and hands-on experiences to expose students to seed variety, parts of the plant and plant growth.
 During three classroom lessons students are introduced to a variety of fruits and vegetables .
 ROOTS is offered in the fall and includes a field trip.
 Field Trip

 The correlating field trip to BrynTeg vegetable farm near Ashippun includes a fruit/veggie hunt, exploring the "Vertical Village," seeing and hearing the story of The Three Sisters garden and harvesting in the “Edible Village.”
-The children tour the hillside farm, pick runner beans in tipis, and snake their way through Malabar spinach trellises.
+The children tour the hillside farm, pick runner beans in tipis, and snake their way through trellises of cucumbers and nasturium.
 During their two hour experience at the farm, all will enjoy hill rolling and BrynTeg apple cider.
 Veggies harvested by the children may be taken back to the classroom to be made into a fall soup.

 STEMS is offered to 3rd grade classrooms in fall.
 This program is laid out over the course of a month as four once-a-week classes.
 An original story and nutrition game are woven into each lesson.
 Topics include plant part functions, seed diversity, vegetable/fruit identification, germination, pollination, and composting.
 Emphasis is placed on the parts of the body positively affected by the nutrition within specific vegetables and fruits.

 Optional Field Trip

 A two-hour harvesting, foraging and just plain outdoor fun field trip to BrynTeg Farm's Edible and Vertical Villages is offered as an optional activity.
-Students will rotate through three stations and learn about a Three Sisters Garden, see how and learn why to grow crops vertically and harvest fall crops.
+Students will rotate through three stations and learn how to plant a Three Sisters Garden, see how and learn why to grow crops vertically, and harvest fall crops.
 Veggies may be taken back to school for healthy snacks or a fall soup.

 LEAVES, available in spring for 4th grades, incorporates group work and discussions to pinpoint food growing and personal food choice issues.
 All four lessons highlight the benefits of specific vegetables using anatomy charts.
 Topics such as photosynthesis, the pollination process and eating the “rainbow” bring focus to discussions.